ukjhsa/ADEF/doc/documentation.md

 - `ConfigurationBuilder`: create `ConfigurationData`.

 ##### Usage
+- The content of configuration format of each classes list on the [API documentation](http://ukjhsa.github.io/adef/).
 - If configuration file is written in [JSON](http://www.json.org/), then it use `JsonConfigurationBuilder` to create `JsonConfigurationData`.
 - There are three kinds of the configuration data:
     - object : consists of members.